Appliance pickups,

 Utica Junk Removal hauls refrigerators, freezers, washers, dryers, stoves, dishwashers, water heaters, and any household appliance from anywhere in your home.
 Single-item appliance pickup is $200; two appliances drop to $150 each.
-Owner Ryan Morin and CDL-licensed manager Drake Garramone handle EPA-compliant refrigerant evacuation at no extra fee, USDOT 4535667, locally owned since 2021.
+EPA-compliant refrigerant evacuation at no extra fee, USDOT 4535667, locally owned since 2021.

 If it ran on a cord or a gas line, we can probably take it.
 The most common appliance removals we handle in Utica are:

-- Refrigerators, freezers, and chest freezers (including older units with R-12 or R-22 refrigerant)
+- Refrigerators, freezers, chest freezers — including older R-12 or R-22 units

-- Stoves, ovens, ranges, and cooktops (gas line disconnect handled if line is shut off)
+- Stoves, ovens, ranges, cooktops — gas line disconnect handled if line is shut off

 - Window AC units and portable air conditioners